eliphatfs/constellations/README.md

 ### RoCE and Cross-node Workload

+**Note: k8s is a sequential scheduler which means it can spin up your workload nodes separately if there is no sufficient resources.**

 For a cross-node workload, there are two parts: a way to discover the other nodes inside the workload; and how to configure each workload.

 Discovery is implemented using k8s headless services.
 It essentially finds the master node (with rank 0) and sets up DNS to it.